puzzle/ansible-training/content/labs/04.0/_index.en.md

 ### Task 2

 - Create a folder `inventory` and move your inventory `hosts` there.
-- Configure ansible to use `/home/ansible/techlab/hosts` as the default inventory.
+- Configure Ansible to use `/home/ansible/techlab/inventory/hosts` as the default inventory.
 Do this using a configuration file in the `/home/ansible/techlab/` directory.
 - Run the playbook again without using the `-i` flag to see if the configuration works.

 ### Task 3